Skip to Main Content

 Alternative Metrics (Altmetrics)

-Altmetrics aggregate the attention level that a piece of publication received in areas other than the scholarly publishing community, such as social media including Twitter, Facebook, blog posts, and and other platforms.
+Altmetrics aggregate the attention level that a piece of publication received in areas other than the scholarly publishing community, such as social media including X (formerly Twitter), Facebook, blog posts, and and other platforms.
 It counts the number of times a piece of publication has been viewed, downloaded, exported to a citation manager, mentioned and shared on social media sites or media.
 It is often used to indicate the immediate impact of a piece of work and serve as a reference for possible intentions of citations.

 Responsible Use of Metrics